|About the Artist|

 A retrospective of her work has been shown internationally, and her writing is published widely in publications such as Artforum, e-flux journal, and Texte zur Kunst.

 In 2012, she presented a new series of photographs, taken during her trip to Cuba in January 1981, and in November, she presented the Meta-Monumental Garage Sale at MoMA in New York.
-Most recently, her book of essays, Culture Class, was published by e-flux and Sternberg Press.
+In 2013, her book of essays, Culture Class, which deals with the role of artists in cities and gentrification, was published by e-flux and Sternberg Press.
+Most recently, she produced the exhibition and public project Guide for the Perplexed: How to Succeed in the New Poland, currently on view at the CCA Ujazdowski Castle in Warsaw, Poland.

 Rosler lives and works in Brooklyn.